 Weak acid cation resins can also be used for demineralization and dealkalization.
 In most water treatment cases, weak acid cation resins are used to remove divalent ions associated with alkalinity.
 Weak acid cation resins work best when water has a hardness and alkalinity ratio of 1:1 or higher.

-Contact the professionals at WaterProfessionals® for help in designing and manufacturing a custom ion exchange system for your business!
+Contact WaterProfessionals® for help in designing and manufacturing a custom ion exchange system for your business!